 If you don’t have another credit card you can transfer your balance to, consider opening a new one.
 Some business credit cards even offer an introductory 0% APR promotion on balance transfers, giving you time to pay down your balance interest-free.

 Since business credit cards require a personal credit check, this option can be tough if your credit history isn’t in great shape.
 But if you have good or excellent credit, you’ll have a good chance of getting approved.
+Now would be a good time to check your business credit report.
+Knowing what your business credit score is, will allow you to know what type of business credit card you can get.

 The bottom line